easyctf/writeups-2014/050-pointless-keys.md

 [38, 38, 40, 40, 37, 39, 37, 39, 66, 65, 66, 65, 13]
 ```

-is actually:

-UP UP DOWN DOWN LEFT RIGHT LEFT RIGHT B A **B A** ENTER
+is actually: UP UP DOWN DOWN LEFT RIGHT LEFT RIGHT B A **B A** ENTER

+If you perform this sequence on the page, then check the console (since it prints the flag to the console), then you would find your flag.

+## Flag

+`konami_c0dez`